maxim/authoraise/README.md

     (options[:post].published? || (options[:post].user == options[:user]))
 ~~~

-You would write them like this.
+You would write them like this

 ~~~ruby
   policy = Authoraise::Policy.new